 Michael C. Meyer for Best Book on Mexican History in a Five-Year Period

 This prize is awarded to the outstanding book published by a member of the association in the previous 5 calendar years on the subject of Mexican history.
-Deadline: February 15, 2023.
+To be eligible, candidates must be members for two out of three years including the present year.
+Deadline: TBD.

 Previous Award Winners